ndgayan/PanAnalyzer/README.md

 ```

 **Step 5**:
-To visualize pan genome using Anvio's **anvi-display-pan** you must properly select the paths to the <Project_Name>-GENOMES.db SQLite database file and <Project_Name>-PAN.db SQLite database in side "PAN" folder in the Anvio_Results parent directory.
-Please copy the OUTPUT directory to different folder (Outside from the project folder) for later use.
-Please keep in mind properly keep track of these study folders.
-What you start a new pipeline, files in output folder cleared during the next pipeline run.
+To visualize the pangenome with anvi'o's `anvi-display-pan`, supply the paths to `<Project_Name>-GENOMES.db` and `<Project_Name>-PAN.db` (located in the `PAN` subfolder of `OUTPUT/Anvio_Results`).
+Copy the `OUTPUT` directory to a separate location for long-term storage; a new pipeline run will clear the contents of `OUTPUT`, so keep track of each study's results.

-Below is the command to launching wed server to create Anvi'o interactive web interface using provided **`server.sh`** bash script.
+Below is the command to launch the web server and create the anvi'o interactive web interface using the provided **`server.sh`** script.

 ```bash
 chmod +x server.sh  # You need to make the script file executable once.
 ./server.sh -p ./OUTPUT/Anvio_Results/PAN/PanAnalyzer-PAN.db -g ./OUTPUT/Anvio_Results/PanAnalyzer-GENOMES.db -e GEM -P 8080
 ```

-- Access to the server by typing localhost:8080 (Change the port if you change it in the arguments)
+- Access the server at `http://localhost:8080` (adjust the port if you passed a different value).

 ![alt text](Resources/pan.png)

-- After analyzing results, close the ruining server by pressing CTRL + C in the terminal that server is running
+- After reviewing the results, stop the running server by pressing `Ctrl+C` in the terminal where it is active.

 **Step 6**:
-Use the Interactive Tree Of Life (iTOL) is an online tool for the display, annotation and management of phylogenetic and other trees.
-The \*.newick files are located at the OUTPUT/Anvio_Results/ANI directory.
+Use the Interactive Tree Of Life (iTOL), an online tool for displaying, annotating, and managing phylogenetic trees.
+The `*.newick` files are located in `OUTPUT/Anvio_Results/ANI`.

 Expected project layout before running the pipeline: